2025 College Basketball National Championship Odds: Every Team’s Odds to Win March Madness

 The Auburn Tigers earned the No. 1 overall seed in the tournament, but they do not have the best odds to win it all.
 That honor belongs to the Duke Blue Devils and Cooper Flagg, as they won the ACC Tournament even with Flagg out of the lineup.

-The First Four kicks off on Tuesday night, so bettors may want to consider getting some futures in early to prepare them for what should be an exciting first weekend of March Madness.
+The First Four is over and now we're on to the real thing.
+Bettors may want to consider getting some futures in early to prepare them for what should be an exciting first weekend of March Madness.

 Here’s a look at the odds for every team to win it all this season.